-Just like buying a pair of jeans, caring for them is a personal choice but this is how Frayed Language gets the job done, and if you’re sick of hearing all the myths and methods, just follow these ones.
+Just like washing your hair and skin, caring for your denim is a personal choice but this is how Frayed Language gets the job done, and if you’re sick of hearing all the myths and methods, just follow these ones.

 Firstly there are a few things to check on your denim before you give them a shower.

 1. Can you smell them from arms length?

 2. Is there evidence of the many dinners, drinks and past activities lingering?